Snow leopard: Threats

-The major threat to snow leopard populations is poaching and illegal trade of skins and body parts.
+Major threats to the population include poaching and illegal trade of its skins and body parts.
 Between 1999 and 2002, three live snow leopard cubs and 16 skins were confiscated, 330 traps were destroyed and 110 poachers were arrested in Kyrgyzstan.
 Undercover operations in the country revealed an illegal trade network with links to Russia and China via Kazakhstan.
 The major skin trade center in the region is the city of Kashgar in Xinjiang.
 In Tibet and Mongolia, skins are used for traditional dresses, and meat in traditional Tibetan medicine to cure kidney problems; bones are used in traditional Chinese and Mongolian medicine for treating rheumatism, injuries and pain of human bones and tendons.
 Between 1996 and 2002, 37 skins were found in wildlife markets and tourist shops in Mongolia.
 Between 2003 and 2016, 710 skins were traded, of which 288 skins were confiscated.
-In China, 103 to 236 animals are poached every year, in Mongolia between 34 and 53, in Pakistan between 23 and 53, in India from 21 to 45, and in Tajikistan 20 to 25.
+In China, an estimated 103 to 236 animals are poached every year, in Mongolia between 34 and 53, in Pakistan between 23 and 53, in India from 21 to 45, and in Tajikistan 20 to 25.
 In 2016, a survey of Chinese websites revealed 15 advertisements for 44 snow leopard products; the dealers offered skins, canine teeth, claws and a tongue.
-Nine snow leopard skins were found during a market survey in September 2014 in Afghanistan.
+In September 2014, nine snow leopard skins were found during a market survey in Afghanistan.

-Greenhouse gas emissions will likely cause a shift of the treeline in the Himalayas and a shrinking of the alpine zone, which may reduce snow leopard habitat by 30%.
+Greenhouse gas emissions will likely cause a shift of the treeline in the Himalayas and a shrinking of the alpine zone, which may reduce snow leopard habitat by an estimated 30%.

-Where snow leopards prey on domestic livestock, they are subject to conflict with humans.
+Where snow leopards prey on domestic livestock, they are subject to human–wildlife conflict.

-The loss of natural prey due to overgrazing by livestock, poaching, and defense of livestock are the major drivers for the decreasing population of the snow leopard.
+The loss of natural prey due to overgrazing by livestock, poaching, and defense of livestock are the major drivers for the ever decreasing snow leopard population.
 Livestock also cause habitat degradation, which, alongside the increasing use of forests for fuel, reduces snow leopard habitat.